xfreib00/GEHash/README.md

 ***
 ## Output

 Output files are in **JSON** format for easier processing.
 There are two main categories of `status` parameter.
-First is `progress` and second is `result`, which indicates stage of evoluion run.
+First is `progress` and second is `result`, which indicates stage of evolution run.

 Example of output data:
 ```json